davidlowryduda/complex_fractal/README.md

 # Requirements

 Python 3, Numpy library, MatplotLib.

 For Windows you should download and install WinPython which comes with all of this.
+To run the program I recommend using "WinPython Powershell Prompt.exe" in the WinPython install directory.

 # Usage